jj

 })

-• Replaces the existing children of an Element with a specified new set of children.
+• Replaces the existing children of an Element with new children.

 Parameters